zoeskan/MCB185/course/unit3-algorithms.md

 ### is_perfect_square() ###

-The trick to solving this problem is determining if a floating point number is equal to a rounded-down version of the number.
-The `//` operator does the rounding and `math.isclose()` does the comparison (line 4).
-Never ask if floating point numbers are _equal_ to anything.
+The trick to solving this problem is determining if a number has a fractional component.
+The modulo operator does this simply.
 Note that there is no reason for an `else:` statement on line 4.

 ```python